raleel/cfi-srd-pt/0008_Combat.md

 ### Evading

 Evading in combat is to throw oneself clear of an overwhelming attack.
-This requires an Opposed Test of the Evade skill of the defender versus the attacker's pertinent roll.
-This could be anything from the Drive skill of a ramming battle tank to the spell casting skill of a magician.
+This requires an Opposed Test of the Evasão skill of the defender versus the attacker's pertinent roll.
+This could be anything from the Condução skill of a ramming battle tank to the spell casting skill of a magician.
 If the attacker wins then they inflict damage as per normal.
 If the defender wins, damage is completely avoided.

 If the winner of the Opposed Roll achieves one or more Levels of Success over his opponent, they may select suitable Special Effects as per normal combat.
 Whatever the result, the evasive gambit leaves the defender prone - usually requiring the character to regain his footing on his following turn - unless they can use the _Arise_ Special Effect.

 ### Knockback

 An attack which imparts more damage than the SIZ of the recipient will, by default, result in the character being knocked back.
 The damage in this circumstance is before any reduction due to Parrying or armor.
-On receiving such a blow, the recipient must pass an Easy Acrobatics or Standard Athletics roll to avoid falling prone.
+On receiving such a blow, the recipient must pass an Easy Acrobatics or Standard Atletismo roll to avoid falling prone.
 They are also thrust 5 feet backward for each 8 points of damage (or fraction thereof) over their SIZ.
-Proactively using the Brace Combat Action can reduce or even negate the effects of knockback.
+Proactively uCanto the Brace Combat Action can reduce or even negate the effects of knockback.

 ### Leaping Attacks

 Leaping attacks can be launched from a variety of situations, most are triggered as part of an ambush or at the conclusion of a charge, but some creatures can leap atop an opponent without the need for a run-up or superior height.

-A leaping attack is resolved with an Opposed Roll of the leaper's Athletics skill versus the defender's Brawn or Evade skill.
+A leaping attack is resolved with an Opposed Roll of the leaper's Atletismo skill versus the defender's Musculatura or Evasão skill.
 Quadruped targets make the attack roll one Difficulty Grade harder.
-If the leaper wins then the defender is automatically knocked prone, with the attacker astride them.
+If the leaper wins then the defender is automatically knocked prone, with the attacker astMontaria them.
 Failure means the defender has weathered or sidestepped the impact.
 If the winner of the Opposed Roll achieves one or more Levels of Success over his opponent, they may select suitable Special Effects as per normal combat.

 No damage is inflicted as part of the leap; however, a subsequently prone victim cannot recover his footing until either his attacker leaves, or they eventually win a Special Effect permitting them to Arise.
 In addition, leaping attacks only work against opponents of up to twice the attacker's SIZ.
 A target can make themselves more difficult to knock down by proactive use of the Brace Combat Action, provided they are aware of the impending leap attack.